JDH121702/Webnovel-AI-Translator/README.md

 # Webnovel AI Translator

-This translator is a tool specifically designed for translating Syosetu webnovel chapters to English using OpenAI's GPT-3.5.
+This translator is a comprehensive tool specifically designed for translating webnovel chapters from Syosetu or other sources to English using OpenAI's GPT-3.5.
 It scrapes novel content, translates it using the OpenAI API, and generates an EPUB file for easy reading.
+Additionally, it supports uploading existing EPUB files in different languages, translating their contents, and preserving the original writing style and formatting.

 ## Description

-This project provides a complete solution for translating Syosetu webnovel chapters:
+This project provides a complete solution for translating webnovel chapters:
 - **Scraping**: Retrieves chapter URLs and content from a specified novel on Syosetu.
-- **Translation**: Uses OpenAI's GPT-3.5 to translate the scraped content.
+- **Translation**: Uses OpenAI's GPT-3.5 to translate the scraped content, preserving the original author's writing style and HTML formatting.
 - **EPUB Generation**: Compiles the translated content into an EPUB file.
+- **EPUB Upload and Translation**: Allows users to upload existing EPUB files, translates the content, and regenerates the EPUB file with preserved formatting and metadata.

 ## Installation